 Tip for the Morgan owner found in The Bulletin (Club magazine) of May

 advise anyone who is running or intends to run one of these motors to look upon it as a

 sophisticated SV unit which will give good service if treated with respect, and not to think of it as a substitute for a tuned OHV JAP which it is not...
 The one point that the engine does score on is torque, they have a great deal more than the contemporary SV JAP and the 0-10 mph acceleration can be exhilarating!

 I hope this information is useful for the new Morgan page, I also add

 a MAG engined Morgan seen at a Morgan meeting at Brooklands.

-If you have a query about Morgan Three-Wheelers, or wish to share some information about these classic British machines, please contact us
+If you have a query or information about Morgan three-wheeled sports cars please contact us